 One thing that everyone knows about cannabis is that it makes you mellow.
 Many people credit this to the THC, but the other cannabinoids can help you relax without getting you stoned.
 The good thing about full spectrum oil is that you can have a bit of THC but still be able to go about your daily tasks without your brain getting fuzzy.

 This is another use of cannabis with a long tradition, which has been revived lately with CBD products.
 While CBD oil doesn’t depress your central nervous system like an actual sedative, its relaxing qualities can help people calm their racing brains at night and get high-quality sleep.
 Try putting some full spectrum CBD tincture in your evening tea an hour or so before bedtime.

 Many athletes use CBD oil as a way to help them recover from the temporary discomfort and stiffness that comes from a hard workout.
 Most pro athletes can’t take full spectrum CBD products because they’re subject to drug testing, but if you aren’t, you might appreciate taking a full spectrum CBD tincture or capsule right before or after you exercise.

 Everyday Stress Management

-If you’ve got a frantic life (and who doesn’t these days?), a full-spectrum CBD product can be a helpful part of your stress management routine.
+If you’ve got a frantic life (and who doesn’t these days?), a full spectrum CBD product can be a helpful part of your stress management routine.
 Try adding tincture to your morning coffee to help counter the jitters and keep you calm throughout the day.
-Or use it as part of your meditation or other mindfulness exercises.
+Or use full spectrum CBD oil as part of your meditation or other mindfulness exercises.

 Supports the Body’s Balance